Kenshin-Keeps/Kenshin-Keeps/README.md

 ### Hi there 👋, Md.
 Zahim Hassan is here
 #### A Machine Learning and Computer Vision Enthusiast
-I am currently studying B.Sc. in Computer Science and Engineering at Khulna University of Engineering & Technology(KUET), Khulna.
-I like to learn new techs to enrich my knowledge.
+I have completed a B.Sc. in Computer Science and Engineering from Khulna University of Engineering & Technology(KUET), Khulna.
+Currently, I am working as a faculty member at the Department of Information and Communication Technology at Bangladesh Army University of Science and Technology (BAUST), Saidpur.
+I have worked as a full-time faculty member at the Department of Computer Science and Engineering at Daffodil International University, Dhaka.
+I strive to learn new concepts and ideas of computer vision and image processing and delve into implementing them to solve practical problems to enrich my knowledge and help to build a better society. **I am looking for a full-time PhD opportunity in this domain.**

 Skills: Python, PHP, JavaScript, MySQL

 - 🔭 I’m currently working on a Computer Vision Project
-- 👯 I’m looking to collaborate on projects and researches related to Computer Vision and Machine Learning
+- 👯 I’m looking to collaborate on projects and research related to Computer Vision and Machine Learning
 - 📫 How to reach me: [Facebook](https://www.facebook.com/https://www.facebook.com/zahim.hassan.1), [LinkedIn](https://www.linkedin.com/in/https://www.linkedin.com/in/md-zahim-hassan-25aa47187//), [zahim951xtgmovi@gmail.com]()
 <div align='center'>